Why install an electric car charger at home?

 Car charger installation consists of connecting the charge point to your electricity supply and installing it on your wall.
 For convenience, this will be located as close as possible to where you usually park your car.

-In total, this process takes around 3 hours.
-Although, you won’t always need to be on the premises, it does mean you can be shown how to use the charger and given a chance to ask any questions.
+In total, this process takes around three hours.
+Although you won’t always need to be on the premises, it does mean you can be shown how to use the charger and given a chance to ask any questions.

 So how much does it cost to install a charger for electric cars or hybrids at home?